gowthamkishore3799/ml-model/readme.md

 ---

 This revision adds more details about the algorithms used in each section.
 If you need any further adjustments or additional explanations on specific algorithms, feel free to let me know!

+> **Note**: Initially, the code was maintained in a separate repository.
+It has now been consolidated here for better visibility and accessibility.